danielvassgoosby/danielvassgoosby/Windows-11-STIG-Remediations/README.md

 ## Remediation Process

-1. Identify STIG finding through vulnerability scanning
+1. Identify STIG finding through vulnerability scanning with Tenable
 2. Review the DISA STIG requirement
 3. Validate the finding on the Windows 11 endpoint
 4. Develop a PowerShell remediation